Earth to Luna!

 Earth to Luna!
-(Brazilian Portuguese: O Show da Luna!) is a Brazilian children's television series created and directed by Célia Catunda and Kiko Mistrorigo and produced by TV PinGuim, that debuted on the American channel Sprout, on August 16, 2014.
+(Latin American Spanish: El Mundo de Luna!)
+(Brazilian Portuguese: O Show da Luna!) is an animated children's television series created and directed by Célia Catunda and Kiko Mistrorigo and produced by PinGuim Content and Little Airplane Productions (seasons 1–2) in association with Discovery Kids, that debuted on the American channel Sprout, on August 16, 2014.
 In Latin America, it debuted on October 13, 2014, on Discovery Kids.
 Each season consists of 26 episodes (11 minutes per episode).
 The target audience is children between the ages of four and nine years old.

 Summary

-The series shows the adventures of Luna, a young girl (voiced by Angelina Carballo (Note: Nicole Apolonio, in seasons 4 and 5) and singing voice by Hannah Strawn) who is fascinated with science, her little brother Jupiter (who's named after the planet Jupiter) (voiced by Raul-Gomez Pina (Note: Crystal Lopez, starting in the last episodes of season 7)) and their pet ferret Clyde (voiced by Eric Anderson (Note: Travis Roig, starting in season 4)).
+The series shows the adventures of a 6-year-old girl named Luna (voiced by Angelina Carballo (Note: Nicole Apolonio, in seasons 4 and 5) and singing voice by Hannah Strawn), who is fascinated with science, her little brother Jupiter (who's named after the planet Jupiter) (voiced by Raul-Gomez Pina (Note: Crystal Lopez, starting in the last episodes of season 7)) and their pet ferret Clyde (voiced by Eric Anderson (Note: Travis Roig, starting in season 4)).